ToniAnton22/COM519/README.md

 # COM519
 ## How to Setup the Project
+#### Instructions
- *Download the zip file of the project.
+-Download the zip file of the project.
- *Unzip it wherever you want.
+-Unzip it wherever you want.
- *Open the folder using Visual Studio Code.
+-Open the folder using Visual Studio Code.
- *Open new terminal.
+-Open new terminal.
- *Run
+-Run
 >npm install
 After that run
 >npm start